-An Investment Strategy will run in conjunction with the Investment Policy.
+- 5.9.1 An investment strategy will run in conjunction with the Policy.
 The investment strategy will be reviewed with an independent investment advisor once a quarter.
-The Strategy will outline:

-- Council's current cash flow expectations and the implications for deviations from a long-term liquidity profile; - Diversification: the allocation of investment type, credit quality, counterparty exposure and term to maturity profile; - Market conditions and the appropriate responses particularly relative positioning within the limits outlined in this policy; - Relative return outlook, risk-reward considerations, assessment of the market cycle and hence constraints on risk; and - Optimisation of overall eligible investments for Council's portfolio.
+The strategy will outline: - Council's current cash flow expectations and the implications for deviations from a long-term liquidity profile - Diversification: the allocation of investment type, credit quality, counterparty exposure and term to maturity profile - Market conditions and the appropriate responses particularly relative positioning within the limits outlined in the Policy - Relative return outlook, risk-reward considerations, assessment of the market cycle and hence constraints on risk, and - Optimisation of overall eligible investments for Council's portfolio.